 If your little one is space mad, this cute toilet roll craft is perfect.
-Simply create your space suit using toilet paper roll tubes, then pop a picture of your child on the top.
+Create your space suit using toilet paper roll tubes, then pop a picture of your child on the top.

 - Toilet paper roll tubes